 Group Work & Organisational Training

-I am an experienced group facilitator, having worked with a wide range of client groups over the past 25 years, in my role as community artist, teacher and therapist.
+I am an experienced group facilitator, having worked with a wide range of client groups over the past 30 years or more, in my role as community artist, teacher and therapist.
 My training in gestalt and psychodrama psychotherapies has equipped me with skills as a group therapist, personal development workshop leader and trainer, incorporating creative approaches to group process work.